 Sacred Valley in August

-August is when tourism in Peru reaches its highest number; thousands of travelers will arrive in Cusco and visit the Sacred Valley of the Incas and Machu Picchu.
+In August, tourism in Peru reaches its highest number; thousands of travelers will arrive in Cusco and visit the Sacred Valley of the Incas and Machu Picchu.

 The temperatures in the Sacred Valley will vary from highs around 75°F (24°C) and lows around 32°F (0°C).
 Places in Sacred Valley will be crowded; the days are sunny with windy afternoons.

 September is expected to have the rains back; most farmers will wait to rain for their crops this month.